klavinslab/aquaverse/docs/installation/index.md

 # Installing and Running Aquarium

-We recommend that labs doing protocol development run at least two instances: the first, a nursery server that is shared within the lab for the purposes of trying out protocols under development, while the second is the production server that controls the lab.
+We recommend that labs doing protocol development run at least two instances: a nursery server and a production server.
+The nursery server is shared within the lab for the purposes of trying out protocols under development, while the second is the server that controls the lab.
 We use this arrangement in the Klavins lab to run the UW BIOFAB so that protocols can be evaluated without affecting the actual lab inventory.
-In addition, each protocol developer should run a local instance, which can be done easily with Docker.
+In addition to these lab servers, each protocol developer should run a local instance.

-We strongly encourage protocol developers to use the Docker version, because it eliminates several of the manual configuration details.
-Once a protocol runs well on a local instance, you can port it to your production instance using import on the developer tab.

-We understand that it might seem simpler to set up a single instance of Aquarium and use it as the production server and for protocol development.
+The reason for using different instances of Aquarium is that protocol testing can be disruptive to the lab.
+First, protocols may change the underlying database, which depending on the effects, could change the status of items that are in use in the lab.
+And, second, errors in protocols being tested can affect lab system performance and disrupt protocols underway.
-However, protocol testing _should not_ be done on a production server, because protocol errors can affect system performance, and protocols that create database entries can pollute your production database.
+So, our strong recommendation is that protocol testing _should not_ be done on a production server.

 ## Table of Contents